starkware-libs/formal-proofs/README.md

 ```
   pip install cairo-lang-0.10.1.zip
 ```
-Note that most of the verification files in this repository correspond to Cairo version `v.0.13.1` and were generated with a newer version of the verifier.
-So this version should only be used on the examples from `v.0.10.1`, as described in the instructions below.
+Note that most of the verification files in this repository correspond to Cairo version `v0.13.1` and were generated with a newer version of the verifier.
+So this version of the verifier should only be used on the examples from `v0.10.1`, as described in the instructions below.

 Usage